yunyiwu/straw/pybind11_python/README.md

 Straw is library which allows rapid streaming of contact data from .hic files.
 To learn more about Hi-C data and 3D genomics, visit https://aidenlab.gitbook.io/juicebox/

-Once you've installed the library with `pip install hic-straw`, you can import your code with `import hicstraw`.
+Once you've installed the library with `pip install hic-straw`, you can import your code with `import hicstraw`,  or `pip install strawC-0.0.8-cp38-cp38-linux_x86_64.whl` in this folder.

 ## New usage to directly get numpy matrix